 Since I was a child, I pointed out ways and knew that my life would be dedicated to animals.
 Activist since I can remember my dream was to be a marine biologist specializing in cetaceans; But life complicated things to me and I chose to study another branch not related to the animals.
 Over the years I felt a void in my life and decided to combine my work with studies of large marine vertebrates and primates.
-I graduated as a veterinary assistant, environment educator and forest and marine interpreter.
-Currently I am studying a master’s degree in primatology.
+I graduated as a veterinary assistant, environment educator and forest and marine interpreter and recently in master’s degree in primatology.
 Currently I am also a volunteer for a forest defense group.

 Who knows me, knows too that my world is the ocean and the dense jungles, I’m always hanging on the branches or at the same time mounted on any boat.
 There I find peace, strength and illusion to protect the inhabitants of my beloved Earth.
 The Associació Cetàcea has given to me the opportunity to collaborate with them as a volunteer, it is amazing to be able to work with this team of people so good professionals and at the same time so great people.